SIZE:

 Camouflage

-Juvenile silver hake camouflage amid shelters built by small detritus-eating crustaceans, called amphipods, to avoid predators.
+To avoid predators, juvenile silver hake camouflage amid shelters built by small detritus-eating crustaceans called amphipods.
 The stripes and spots on the fish’s dorsal surface mimic the tube patterns of amphipods for better camouflage.

 Silver hake is an important commercial species in Canada and the United States.

-In the past, it was mostly fished by European vessels.
-The market has therefore never developed in Quebec.
-Even today, the Canadian silvery hake fishing is destined for European markets.
+In the past, silver hake was mainly fished by European vessels.
+The market has, therefore, never developed in Quebec.
+Even today, Canadian silver hake fishing are destined for European markets.

-This low-calorie fish is a good source of protein, potassium, and Omega-3.
+This low-calorie fish is a good source of protein, potassium and omega-3 fatty acids.

 Tender texture; delicate and slightly sweet taste.
 White, boneless flesh.

-• The most popular accompaniments for silver hake are inspired by Portuguese cuisine: capers, garlic, onions, tomatoes, even chorizo or saffron.
+- The most popular accompaniments for silver hake are inspired by Portuguese cuisine: capers, garlic, onions, tomatoes and even chorizo and saffron.